eiyouwangding/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Applied Mathematics
 - Artificial Intelligence
-- Computational Linguistics
-- Information Retrieval
+- Quantitative Finance

 # Education to show in About widget
 education: